cedricgrothues/home-automation/README.md

 ## Download & install

-First, clone the repository with the 'clone' command, or just download the zip.
+First, clone the repository with the 'clone' command, or download the zip.

 ```
 $ git clone github.com/cedricgrothues/home-automation.git
 ```

-Then, download any IDE, with their respective Rust, Go, Flutter and Docker plugins.
+Then, download any IDE, with their respective Rust, Go, Flutter, and Docker plugins.
 There you go, you can now open & edit the project.
-Enjoy!

 ## Currently supported controllers